Best Solar Panels for Home

 For the vast majority of us, purchasing and installing ‘standard’ quality panels will work perfectly.
 Yes, premium panels produce more energy and, yes, their warranties are longer, but the benefits rarely outweigh the additional cost.

-To make installing easier, residential solar panels all generally fall around 3 feet wide by 5 feet long (maybe an inch or two difference between different manufacturers).
+To make installing on homes easier, residential solar panels all generally fall around 3 feet wide by 5 feet long (maybe an inch or two difference between different manufacturers).
 Solar panels designed for big, open commercial buildings are physically bigger, but what installer wants to carry a giant panel with one hand up a ladder onto a home’s slanted roof?
 As a former installer myself, not me!

 Instead of physical size, the difference among residential solar panels is their efficiency, and by extension, wattage.
 The more efficient a solar panel is (that is, the percentage of sunlight that hits the panel which it can turn into usable electricity), the higher its wattage.
 The higher the wattage, the more electricity it will produce.